TheSil/JkaDemoTools/README.md

 # Demo Chat Extractor
-Command-line for extracting chat from the demo into either text file or html file (with colors formated).
+Command-line tool for extracting chat from the demo into either text file or html file (with colors formated).
 Example use:

     DemoChatExtractor 1952_ctf_nelvaan.dm_26 chat.html -html